NLCaceres/my-portfolio/react-client/README.md

     - Ex: `<PostCard.Image> { children } </PostCard.Image>`
   - Hook Updates
     - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
-    - IMPORTANT: BUT a UseViewWidth Hook may be useful to replace the viewWidth prop-drilling via the useContext/provider pattern
 - General Design
   - Drop React-Bootstrap and use React Portals to provide modal + a fancier carousel?
     - Why?
-Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "Tailwind look"
+Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "TailwindUI look"
+    - Using the <dialog> element is also a great newer option in HTML since it provides accessibility by default!
+It just needs styling!
   - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
     - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
       - Title can be laid out + styled as "h5.mx-2 + div.underline"